-2% of the total monthly payments\\ (other than the COLA benefit) paid to you for the 12 months immediately before the Allocation Date (this is October 31 of each year.
-The whole number of years\ for which benefits have been received X by you and your beneficiary (limited to the lesser of the years of retirement as of 10/31/2002 or 15 years.
+2% of the total monthlyThe whole number of years forpayments (other than the COLAwhich benefits have been receivedbenefit) paid to you for the 12Xby you and your beneficiarymonths immediately before the(limited to the lesser of the yearsAllocation Date (this isof retirement as of 10/31/2002 orOctober 31 of each year.15 years.

-\Your number of whole years is measured from the Effective Date of your pension to the Allocation Date.
+Your number of whole years is measured from the Effective Date of your pension to the Allocation Date.
 No years of retirement after October 31, 2002 are counted for this purpose.

-\\Only Normal Retirement Pension benefits earned before July 1, 1995, are considered when calculating the NPF COLA Benefit.
+Only Normal Retirement Pension benefits earned before July 1, 1995, are considered when calculating the NPF COLA Benefit.